mrkaye97/fitbit-data/README.md

 2. **SAVE YOUR CLIENT ID AND CLIENT SECRET!** You'll need them in the next step.
 3. Then, in data_pull.py, change the database parameters (username, ip, name) to whatever mySQL database you want to use for storing the data.
 Keep in mind that the tables in the database **MUST** have the same names as mine.
 4. Change the CLIENT_ID and CLIENT_SECRET to your newly saved ones (from when you authorized yourself with the API)
-5. Give it a test run!
+5. Run data_pull.py 'YOUR_MYSQL_PASSWORD' and give it a test run!